Digital and technologies

 What economic weaknesses do you think the health crisis has highlighted at European level?

-: Firstly, the Covid-19 crisis highlighted weaknesses in terms of investment in research and development.
+C. A.: Firstly, the Covid-19 crisis highlighted weaknesses in terms of investment in research and development.
 In Europe, we have focused on the budgetary aspect, on the Stability and Growth Pact, on reducing deficits, losing sight of the Europe of investment, such as public investment, and of knowledge.
 But Europe cannot be one of budgetary rigour alone.
 This rigour must exist, but public investment must be taken out of this budgetary framework to allow countries to invest.
 Germany and Italy are considerably under-investing in infrastructure.
 This is one of the major shortcomings highlighted by the pandemic.

-: Moreover, this crisis has highlighted the inadequacy of the European innovation ecosystem at all levels: basic research, venture capital and institutional investors.
+Ph.
+A.: Moreover, this crisis has highlighted the inadequacy of the European innovation ecosystem at all levels: basic research, venture capital and institutional investors.
 The priority is to make the European economies more innovative.
 Also, up to now, competition policy in Europe has been conceived mainly as an integration device; it must now be amended so as to better favour innovation.

 In addition, the practice of public spending must be rethought.
 The Maastricht criteria wrongly ignore the composition of public spending.
 However, investment is needed to increase potential growth, bearing in mind that increasing growth increases our ability to repay our public debt.
 Investments in education, innovation, industrial policy, can help foster growth.
 In my view, the Maastricht criteria should be used more intelligently to allow governments to invest in growth while reducing other types of public spending.
 In addition, it is important for governments to be accountable for the governance of growth investments and to subject themselves to performance criteria.